 - Another good way, which I would not recommend as it limits your freedom is to work as a photographers assistant where you can learn a lot from him/her.
 This can help you get the feel and put you on the right track for Real Estate Photography if you are a beginner.

-How to Decide What Your Photos are Worth in The Real Estate Photography Market:
+How Much to Charge in The Real Estate Photography Market:

 If you have a good enough portfolio and you are a little known in the market, then getting your first client won’t be hard.